tychandl/Final_OnlineSurveySystem/README.md

-Everything is in its own section/branch according to the instructions Please go to the main drop down box and you will find each section of the project
+when you run the code the dialog box should pop up and you can add your survey info.
+The jar file will automatically run the system once it is downloaded and opened.